KaleabGirmaAlemu/Quadrotor-trajectory-tracking/README.md

 Figure .
 The Green line is reference Z measured and the Red line is a Z desire.

-Programming Project 2-PD Control of Quadrotor in 3-D Plane
+Programming Project 2: PD Control of Quadrotor in 3-D Plane
 ---
 Objective:
 ---